SciTools/iris/docs/iris/src/userguide/plotting_a_cube.rst

 Creating maps
 -------------
-Whenever a 2D plot is created using an :class:`iris.coord_systems.CoordSystem` a cartopy :class:`~cartopy.mpl.GeoAxes` instance is created which can be accessed with the :func:`matplotlib.pyplot.gca` function.
+Whenever a 2D plot is created using an :class:`iris.coord_systems.CoordSystem`, a cartopy :class:`~cartopy.mpl.GeoAxes` instance is created, which can be accessed with the :func:`matplotlib.pyplot.gca` function.

 Given the current map, you can draw gridlines and coastlines amongst other things.

 .. seealso::
 	:meth:`cartopy's gridlines() <cartopy.mpl.GeoAxes.gridlines>`,